 Where to Park

-Park in the New Street Parking Garage.
-Parking is currently FREE in this garage or park along the street which has a two-hour limit.
+Park in the New Street Parking Garage. or park along the street which has a two-hour limit.

 Start your walk by heading north on New Street.
 32 N. New St. was built in the 1830s.
 Early tax and deed research indicates that this lot contained a dwelling as early as 1809; however, the Greek Revival house dates to the 1830s.
 The rambling house was enlarged in 1909 and again in the 1920s.
 It currently serves as one of the seven historic houses that make up the 23-room Frederick House boutique hotel.